rdm/jgplsrc/README.md

   ./configure should support openbsd, linux, osx, cygwin/mingw first need to support native, cross compile support can be later (much harder because of testing issues)
-  note: just want the above structure, do not want to use autoconf nor any other such toolkit instead pattern after djb's work (cr.yp.to)
+  note: just want the above structure, do not want to use autoconf nor any other such toolkit instead borrow from djb's work (cr.yp.to)

 * get build and test to work on openbsd deal with all the warnings